Skip to content

 smaller_cost_found = False

-# for 1 <= a <= b <= self.num_vars such that b-a < self.max_swaps
+# For 1 <= a <= b <= self.num_vars such that b-a < self.max_swaps

 for a in range(self.num_vars):